 “Apollo Federation will allow us to implement our existing schema linking in a safer, declarative manner, while opening up a whole new level of broader federation opportunities across the wider enterprise,” explained Boerner.

-At scale, the team knew that expanding the data graph across and within teams would require powerful management capabilities to improve the development experience and protect the graph.
+At scale, the team knew that expanding the graph across and within teams would require powerful management capabilities to improve the development experience and protect the graph.

 “As our initial GraphQL rollouts began to show promise, the power of the technical approach was clear.
 Equally clear was the need to have all the powerful monitoring, management, and operational capabilities built into our platform to support tens of teams and hundreds of developers,” said Boerner.
 “When we learned about Apollo’s Data Graph Platform and the Apollo Graph Manager, it became a classic build-vs.-buy decision for us.
 Apollo gave us the tools we didn’t have, while allowing us to integrate with our existing operational infrastructure.”